ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

     cd /path/to/my/projects
     git clone git@github.com:ckan/ckan.git .
-    # This will use the latest CKAN master.

-Using master may not be stable enough for production use.
+This will use the latest CKAN master, which may not be stable enough for production use.
 To use a stable version, checkout the respective tag, e.g.::

     git checkout tags/ckan-2.6.2